tanepiper/cloud9-livecoffee-ext/README.md

 * Approx Line Match: During compile, the live view will match the line numebr of the file you are working on.
 This is an approximate match of the code output location.
-You can also (currently) right click on the .coffee source file to go to the same line
+When the livecoffee window is open, matching blocks of CoffeeScript and JavaScript are also automatically highlighted as you click in the source code.
+The approximate line matching is provided thanks to the [CoffeeScriptLineMatcher project](https://github.com/showell/CoffeeScriptLineMatcher)

 * Compile Bare: Compile the output without the surrounding closure